-The University of Divinity project group has compiled a list of over 430 Women in Religion from both Australia and New Zealand and a List of Authoritative Sources to be used when creating new Wikipedia pages (see below).
+The University of Divinity project group has compiled a list of approximately 450 Women in Religion from both Australia and New Zealand and a Bibliography of Authoritative Sources that can be used when creating new Wikipedia pages (see below).
 These documents will be updated as the project progresses.

 The WikiProject 1000 Women in Religion Project Page includes a list of women that is generated automatically from Wikidata.
 The list now includes women from Australian or New Zealand that are included in the 1000 Women in Religion Project.
 The list shows women with existing Wikipedia articles in English (blue) and those with Wikipedia articles still to-be-created (red).
 As the project progresses the links will change from red to blue.